15 Trampoline Safety Rules for Kids

-If you’re thinking about getting a trampoline for your backyard, one of your top concerns should be safety.
+If you’re considering getting a trampoline in the backyard, safety should be one of your top concerns.

-Before letting your kids jump on any trampoline, it’s important to go over safety rules to prevent potential accidents.
-Even as a seasoned trampoline owner, it’s a good idea to occasionally revisit trampoline safety rules.
+Before letting your kids jump on any trampoline, it’s important to review safety rules to prevent accidents.
+Even as a seasoned trampoline owner, occasionally revisiting those trampoline safety rules is a good idea.

-With that in mind, here are 15 essential trampoline safety rules you should discuss with your kids and anyone else who is going to use the trampoline.
+With that in mind, here are 15 essential trampoline safety rules you should discuss with your kids and anyone else who will use the trampoline.

 1. One Person at a Time